G6PD Deficiency

 • Henna (black henna in particular) – may be absorbed through skin

-• Strong oxidizing disinfectants or cleaning agents - use in well-ventilated areas
+• Strong oxidising disinfectants or cleaning agents - use in well-ventilated areas

 Summary:

-How is G6PD deficiency diagnosed and managed at Pantai Hospital Cheras?
+How is G6PD deficiency tested and managed at Pantai Hospital Cheras?

 In Malaysia, G6PD (Glucose-6-Phosphate Dehydrogenase) deficiency is routinely screened, diagnosed, and managed, particularly because it's relatively common among Malaysian newborns.